After Charlottesville, more web service providers ditch The Daily Stormer for TOS violations

 In a statement regarding this action Airbnb noted that it requires users of its platform to abide by its community standards — and those standards require equal treatment of others, regardless of race, religion, national origin, ethnicity, disability, sex, gender identity, sexual orientation, or age.

+Yesterday another tech firm, Discord, which provides a popular voice chat platform, responded to the violence in Charlottesville by closing accounts associated with the far right — also citing violations of its terms of service.

-Cloudflare has taken a very fixed stance in the face of criticism for providing online services to extremist websites, with CEO Matthew Prince blogging in 2013 that “a website is speech.
+Returning to Cloudflare, the company has taken a very fixed stance in the face of criticism for providing online services to extremist websites, with CEO Matthew Prince blogging in 2013 that “a website is speech.
 It is not a bomb”.

-In 2015, facing criticism from Anonymous over reportedly allowing ISIS propaganda sites on its network, Prince denied taking knowingly taking money from terrorist organizations.
+In 2015, facing criticism from Internet activist collective Anonymous over reportedly allowing ISIS propaganda sites on its network, Prince denied knowingly taking money from terrorist organizations.

-In May this year, a ProPublica investigation into Cloudflare’s abuse reporting system also led the company to amend the process to provide anonymity to complainants in certain circumstances, after details emerged of how its prior system had resulted in the identities of people complaining about The Daily Stormer to be handed directly to The Daily Stormer.
+In May this year, a ProPublica investigation into Cloudflare’s abuse reporting system led the company to amend the process — saying it would provide anonymity to complainants in certain circumstances — after journalists demonstrated how its prior system had resulted in the identities of people complaining about The Daily Stormer to be handed directly to The Daily Stormer.

 0